envs-net/muc_banbot/README.md

 Copy `config_sample.py` to `config.py` and configure as needed.

-You can run `!reloadconfig` in the admin room to apply most changes immediately.
+You can run `<prefix>reloadconfig` in the admin room to apply most changes immediately.
+Examples in this README use the default prefix `!`.
 **Note:** The following settings **REQUIRE** a bot restart!

 - `JID` - Bot's XMPP account